sailpoint-oss/golang-sdk/api_v3/docs/WorkItemsAPI.md

 [[Back to README]](../README.md)

-## GetCountWorkItems
+## Count Work Items

 > WorkItemsCount GetCountWorkItems(ctx).OwnerId(ownerId).Execute()

-Count Work Items
+This gets a count of work items belonging to either the specified user(admin required), or the current user.

 ### Example